webmemo-code/flickr-to-instagram-automation/README.md

 Automated social media posting system that posts one photo per day from a specific Flickr album to Instagram with AI-generated captions using GitHub Actions.

+Instagram's API requires photos to be published online.
+I chose my Flickr gallery as the source: https://flickr.com/photos/schaerer/albums/.

+The ID of a Flickr album (found in the URL; for example, https://flickr.com/photos/schaerer/albums/72177720326826937) serves as the source configuration key.

 ## Features

 - 📅 **Daily Posting**: Posts one photo per day until the album is complete